r-lib/gtable/revdep/failures.md

 ### CRAN

 ```
-* using log directory ‘/tmp/workdir/loon.ggplot/old/loon.ggplot.Rcheck’
+* using log directory ‘/tmp/workdir/snplinkage/old/snplinkage.Rcheck’
-* using R version 4.1.1 (2021-08-10)
+* using R version 4.3.1 (2023-06-16)
 * using platform: x86_64-pc-linux-gnu (64-bit)
+* R was compiled by
+    gcc (Ubuntu 13.2.0-23ubuntu4) 13.2.0
+    GNU Fortran (Ubuntu 13.2.0-23ubuntu4) 13.2.0
+* running under: Ubuntu 24.04.1 LTS
 * using session charset: UTF-8
 * using option ‘--no-manual’
-* checking for file ‘loon.ggplot/DESCRIPTION’ ...
+* checking for file ‘snplinkage/DESCRIPTION’ ...
 OK
-* checking extension type ...
-Package
+...
-* this is package ‘loon.ggplot’ version ‘1.3.3’
+* this is package ‘snplinkage’ version ‘1.2.0’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘loon’
+Package required but not available: ‘GWASTools’

-Package suggested but not available for checking: ‘zenplots’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.